 Construction PMI MoM (UK)

 The construction sector has been steady during summer, but in July, it jumped higher suddenly as the report from August showed.
 We saw this report turn lower in August and September.
 But in October and November, this indicator jumped higher suddenly to 53.2 and 53.4 points respectively, unlike other sectors which posted some really soft numbers last month.
-In December it turned lower as well, declining to 52.8 points and this week's number is expected at 52.6 points.
-Although, don't be surprised to see a weaker number after the disappointing manufacturing data on Friday.
-Please follow us for live coverage of this event and the impact it might have on the related currency by experienced market analysts.
+In December it turned lower as well, declining to 52.8 points.
+Although the biggest decline cam in January as this indicator fell to 50.6 points which is very close to stagnation,.
+Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>